ikusalic/tmux-connector/README.md

 Since gem uses tmux, consider configuring it for your purposes.
 E.g. I'm a [Vim] user, and so configure tmux to use Vim-like bindings to switch panes.
 For more information, check my [dotfiles].

+### Sending the commands

+You need to run the send command from somewhere.
+There are (at least) 2
+options:

+* have a controller pane (or the whole window) inside the tcon session
+    - a pane not connected to a server to issue the commands to other panes
+* have a separate terminal pane for issuing the send commands
+    - I'm a iTerm2 user, and so I split the window vertically: much bigger top pane for the tcon session, and a smaller bottom pane to issue the send commands

 ## Contributing